 - rice (pre-cooked)

-Do you Cover the Zucchini While Baking?
+Do you Cover the Italian Zucchini Boats While Cooking?

 No, you don’t.

 Zucchini has lots of moisture already and you don’t want to trap that steam, you want it to be released.
 If you do it will make the stuffed zucchini really mushy and we don’t want that.
+This is the same principle I use for my baked stuffed tomatoes recipe.

 Do you Peel the Zucchini?